 Well, we’ve already detailed the four key professionals that can help with your logo design in this post.

-You can hire a student, freelancer, boutique design agency or internationally renowned design agency to help with your design projects.
+You can hire a student, freelancer, boutique design agency or internationally renowned design agency to help with your design or creative projects.

-However, when it comes to logo design, there are two more options:
+However, when it comes to logo design, there are other options:

-You can use a free online logo maker to design a logo for your company.
+You can use a free online logo maker or logo template to design a logo for your company.